FlowFuse/website/src/handbook/product/demos.md

 ---
-navTitle: Product Demos
+navTitle: Feature Demos
 ---

-### Product Demos
+### Feature Demos

-Product demos are held internally to rapidly assess the state of a feature set and allow for synchronous validation of feature sets.
-Each demo is open to the whole company to allow for cross functional learning and development.
+Feature demos are designed to enable rapid, asynchronous evaluation of newly developed features.
+These demos, which take the form of recorded videos, are open to the entire company.
+They are posted in the `#feature-demos` Slack channel to foster cross-functional learning and development.

-A demo consists of a higher level business goal to achieve and is graded against that goal.
-Once that goal is set, the goal needs to broken down into smaller steps to create a script.
-For each meeting a participant should be marked as demo leader, going through the steps and try and achieve a successful demo.

-The demo itself is a recorded meeting where the demo leader goes through the script.
-It's anticipated that demos surface friction or fail completely.
-When problems, challenges, and/or improvement-ideas arise another participant should document these along with the script.
-When the demo is completed, these tasks are discussed and prioritized.

-Afterwards the next demo is scheduled, and the next demo-leader is chosen.
+Each feature demo is recorded by the developer responsible for the feature, detailing its functions and operations.
+If problems, challenges, or improvement ideas arise during the review of the demo, everyone is encouraged to post a comment under the video within the Slack channel.
+Additionally, a corresponding GitHub issue should be opened to track and prioritize these points for further discussion and action.

+This dynamic process not only provides a transparent view of our feature development but also allows for an agile response to any potential areas of improvement, keeping our products in a constant state of enhancement and refinement.